basil00/Tallow/README.md

 Warnings
 ========

-Tallow is beta quality software.
-There may be bugs.

 Currently Tallow makes no attempt to anonymize the content of traffic sent *through* the Tor network.
 This information may be used to de-anonymize you.
 See [this